lubychiu/Bioinformatics-Final-Project-Group-4-/MasterNotes.md

 # FROM LOCAL COMPUTER
 $ gcloud compute scp m12-controller:/home/dsr84/fastqc_out/CNR0930220_1_fastqc.html ~/Downloads/
 ```
 Raw data files were of exceptional quality.
-Therefore, there is no need for trimmomatic
+Therefore, there is no need for additional trimming with trimmomatic

-An example fastq file can be found here: file:///Users/dori/Downloads/CNR0930220_1_fastqc.html

 ## Bowtie to filter out human reads
 downloaded ncbi_dataset from this link: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/